 The Foundation delivered three Specialist Homelessness Services (SHS) programs; The Haymarket Centre, Rapid Response Program (Rapid), and the Sydney Homelessness Early Intervention Service (SHEIS).
-An operational summary of each programs is outlined below.
+An operational summary of each program is outlined below.

 - The Haymarket Centre: The Haymarket Centre ("The Centre", THC) is a 24-bed crisis accommodation facility funded by the Department of Family and Community Services.
 Bed availability is split into 11 male beds, 11 female beds, and two transgender beds.
 To be admitted into this service, clients must; be homeless, have a diagnosed mental health condition, and still using drugs or alcohol.
 The service is always open (24 hours per day, 365 days a year), with case management services delivered using a harm minimisation, trauma informed approach.
-The goal of this service is to stabilise clients through pro-active case management and advocacy work to establish pathways to permanent accommodation. - Rapid Response Program: The Rapid Response Program (Rapid) aims to quickly re-accommodate people who are newly homeless.
+The goal of this service is to stabilise clients through proactive case management and advocacy work to establish pathways to permanent accommodation. - Rapid Response Program: The Rapid Response Program (Rapid) aims to quickly re-accommodate people who are newly homeless.
 This program is led by the Young Women's Christian Association (YWCA), with the Haymarket Foundation providing high effort case work and community-based accommodation to men and women under a sub-contracting, Joint Working Agreement (JWA).
 Case management services are delivered across the Central and Inner Western Suburbs of Sydney between 9:00am to 5:00pm Monday to Friday, with clients staying in transitional community-based accommodation for up to three months.
-The goal of this service is to identify and transition clients to permanent accommodation to prevent long-term homelessness. - Sydney Homelessness Early Intervention Service: The Sydney Homelessness Early Intervention Service (SHEIS) provides short-term case work and brokerage services to people who are at risk of, or who are newly homeless.
-This program is led by Mission Australia (MA), with the Haymarket Foundation providing high effort case work and brokerage services to men and women under a sub-contracting, Joint Working Agreement (JWA).
-Case management services are delivered across the Central and Inner Western Suburbs of Sydney between 8:00am to 4:00pm Monday to Friday, with clients receiving brokerage (e.g. support in clearing rental arrears) and additional service linkages to remain in secure accommodation.
-The goal of this service is to support clients to remain in permanent accommodation and prevent primary homelessness from occurring.
+The goal of this service is to identify and transition clients to permanent accommodation to prevent long-term homelessness.